Iâll be honest here. The whole toe pointing thing remains a constant battle for me.

 If you find this easy (go you!), you can progress this by standing on one leg only and/or adding some upper body movement (slow twists to tap the wall behind you are good), while maintaining that active arch position.

-Again, this exercise might look easy, but focus on technique here is absolutely crucial.
+Again, this exercise might look easy, but focus on technique here is important.

 Remember that creating length through the toes will help to create a line that looks most aesthetically pleasing for your pole moves.